tobinbradley/dirt-simple-postgis-http-api/README.md

 #### PostgreSQL and PostGIS

 You'll need PostgreSQL and PostGIS [set up](http://postgis.net/docs/manual-2.0/postgis_installation.html) with some data in it.
-Note the login you use for the API needs read rights to the geometry columns view and any tables or views you wish to make available.
+Note **the login you use for the API needs read rights to the geometry_columns view and any tables or views you wish to make available**.
 As this API is designed to be exposed to the web, I wouldn't recommend using a login with write or administrative access to Postgres.

 #### Node